 My reading journeys have taken me into a number of genres, but the works that have stuck with me through my life are: Tolkien’s, The Chronicles of Thomas Covenant the Unbeliever, American Gods, The Lone Ranger and Tonto Fistfight in Heaven, God’s 15 Minutes, A Canticle For Leibowitz, and pretty much any anthology edited by Ellen Datlow.

 Needless to say, I really, really like books and storytelling in all of its forms.

-So hi, I’m Laura, and I think books are pretty much the greatest things ever.
+So hi, I’m Laura, and I think storytelling is pretty much the greatest thing ever.